 The Center is designed to help students with their writing needs and create confident, self-reflective writers.
 It does not provide editing or proofreading assistance.

 Writing Center FAQ's

-The Writing Center is open on a drop-in basis on Monday through Friday between 11-4 .
-You can stop in during that time without an appointment.
+The Writing Center is open on a drop-in basis on Monday and Wednesday between 11-5 and Tuesday, Thursday, and Friday from 11-4 .
 If the tutors are busy, you may have a short wait until one of the tutors can work with you.
 You may also schedule appointments during the common hour (T/Th, 11-12:30) and on Saturday.
 You can find our drop-in and appointment schedule at AskOnline.

 How can I prepare for my Writing Center session?

 The Writing Center staff can best assist you if you come to the session with an assignment description, any additional information about the assignment your instructor has provided (such as rubrics, sample essays, etc.) and a sense of what you would like to accomplish in your session.